-Sikhi or Sikhism is a religion that originated in the 15th century, in the Punjab region.
+Sikhi, or Sikhism, is a religion that originated in the 15th century in the Punjab region.
 Sikhism is the most recently founded religion.
-Sikhism believes in one god, Sikh means “leaning or leaner”.
-Guru Granth Sahib is Sikh’s holy scripture.
-Sikhism advocates service to humanity, faith, and the meditation of God who created this universe, equality, social justice, and tolerance for other religions.
+Sikhism believes in one god; Sikh means “leaning or leaner.”
+Guru Granth Sahib is Sikhs’s holy scripture.
+Sikhism advocates service to humanity, faith, the meditation of God who created this universe, equality, social justice, and tolerance for other religions.

 10 Sikh Gurus Names in Order List and History with Birth and Death Date Order

-There is ten human guru sahib ji in Sikhism who have written their holy scripture, taught religious lessons, meditated living like normal people, and martyred for Sikhism.
-So following is the list of 10 sikh guru’s names in order of birth and death date.
+There are ten human guru sahib ji in Sikhism who have written their holy scripture, taught religious lessons, meditated on living like normal people, and martyred for Sikhism.
+So the following is a list of 10 Sikh gurus’s names in order of birth and death date.

 1. Shri Guru Nanak Dev Ji